-People love choices and headphones offer a never ending smorgasbord of options.
+People love choices and headphones offer a myriad of them.
 Fit, design, driver-type - there are a host of options to choose from.
 But it all comes down to which pair of headphones you are comfortable with.
 Comfort, looks, portability, output, usability and of course cost are a few factors that will help you zero in on your next pair.
-Let’s look at few types shall we?
+Let’s look at a few types shall we?

 Light, portable with a small driver housed in a tiny enclosure, in-ears can churn out some size-defying output.
 Chic looks with a design to block out most of the external noise, in-ears tend to be popular with people on the move.
 We’re talking about folks who want their music with them when they’re commuting, or working out in the gym or even when they are swimming (the type of headphones and people indeed do exist).
-The V-MODA Forza Metallo Wireless is a good example of a sports-friendly pair of in-ears.
+The KZ ZSN Pro X is a classic example of a popular wired earphone.

 The name says it all - ‘Phones for your head!’
 Alright, that was a little bit of a stretch but you get the gist.
 Headphones are comparatively larger (duh) than earphones and use support of the head to rest comfortably on the ears.
 Based on design, they are of two kinds: On-Ears (Supra-aural) and Over-Ears (Circum-aural).

-Comparatively, on-ears weigh lighter than over-ears.
-Their size is drastically larger than earphones giving them the benefit of fitting in larger drivers.
-This results in better audio reproduction giving a huge range for the various audio frequencies to play out nicely.
-On-ears are called so because here the earcups ‘sit’ on the ear.
-Hence the term - on-ears.
-Genius!
-Isn’t it?!
 Usually, on-ears feature a headband that rests on the top of your head.
-Some on-ears feature neckbands or clip-ons for the earcups to sit on the ears comfortably.
+Some on-ears feature neckbands or clip-ons for the ear cups to sit on the ears comfortably.
 Portable, good audio performance and lightweight on-ears are a perfect balance between in-ears and headphones.
 Some on-ears are collapsible or have a folding mechanism for better portability.

 Due to their size, over-ears can accommodate various types of driver technologies.
 Dynamic drivers, electrostatic, planar magnetic headphones are a few types of driver tech that can be easily incorporated here.
-The Audeze LCD-3 with planar magnetic drivers are a remarkable example of advancement in audio technology.
+The Audeze LCD-5 with planar magnetic drivers is a remarkable example of advancement in audio technology.
 As far as earcup designs are concerned, over-ears are of two types: open backs and closed backs.
 Most over-ears one sees around are closed backs.
 The main idea behind this design is to avoid leakage of the audio produced by the driver in the earcup.
 This does tend to affect the overall output.
-Hence, as you might have guessed it, open backs allow audio to leave the earcup in a calculated manner to offer a more natural output.
-HiFiMAN HE560 or the Sennheiser HD 800 are good examples of open-back headphones.
+Hence, as you might have guessed it, open backs allow audio to leave the earcups in a calculated manner to offer a more natural output.
+HiFiMAN Edition XS or the Sennheiser HD 800 are good examples of open-back headphones.

 Now that you know the types of headphones, it would help to know that headphones come with a host of features that increase their usability.
 Things like an in-line mic to take calls on your phone, volume controls, wireless options in Bluetooth - the list is endless.
 Just remember that everyone’s preferences are different.
 Some might prefer in-ears over over-ears, and that’s completely fine.
 Take your time in deciding which pair of headphones or earphones are best suited for your unique requirements.